AWegnerGitHub/awegnergithub.github.io-content/2022_12_20_play_with_chatgpt_and_pf_api.md

     else:
         print(f"Request failed with status code {response.status_code}")

 As I mentioned above, the Bearer token isn't required for this end point.
-It's inclusion does not impact the functionality of this script, and assuming I'm making more than calls to the `locations` end point, it'll be needed anyway.
+Its inclusion does not impact the functionality of this script, and assuming I'm making more than calls to the `locations` end point, it'll be needed anyway.
 I'll keep it here.

 Now, there is a mistake in the code.
 For exactly the [same reason we banned ChatGPT on Stack Overflow][2], we see a subtle error here too.
 If